anthonyrozmajzl/anthonyrozmajzl.com/content/post/Death by Graph: There is Nowhere for the Covidians To Run.md

 ![Lockdown Stringency](/static/images/Lockdown-Stringency.png)

-If this chart shows anything, it shows that there is absolutely zero correlation between Covid-19 deaths and lockdown stringency.
-Countries with the highest stringencies appear across all areas of both graphs.
-If the Covidians' cherished slogan were true, all green and yellow bars would be on the left side of the top chart while all red and black bars would be on the right side of the lower chart.
-Here is another chart showing, yet again, pracitcally zero correation between case growth and lockdown stringency.
+If the above chart shows anything, it shows that there is absolutely zero correlation between Covid-19 deaths and lockdown stringency.
+If the Covidians' cherished slogan were true, only green and yellow bars would be on the left side of the top chart while only red and black bars would be on the right side of the lower chart.

+Here is one more chart that shows, yet again, pracitcally zero correation between case growth and lockdown stringency.

 ![Lockdown Stringecy vs Case Change](/static/images/stringency-vs-change.png)

-To point out the obvious lack of any meaningful correlation within the two charts above will have you anathematized by the Church of St. Fauci.
+To point out the obvious lack correlation in any of the above charts will have you anathematized by the Church of St. Fauci.
 "That wasn't a real lockdown!" the Covidians will shout.
-I wonder where else we've heard a smiliar slogan.
+Gee, where else have we heard a smiliar slogan?

 - Lockdown Costs
 https://thehill.com/policy/healthcare/525797-cdc-pediatric-visits-to-emergency-rooms-for-mental-health-problems?amp&__twitter_impression=true